Italy–Ukraine relations

 Italy–Ukraine relations are the bilateral relations between Italy and Ukraine.
 Italy has an embassy in Kyiv.
 Ukraine has an embassy in Rome and consulates in Milan and Naples.
+Italy is a member of the NATO and EU which Ukraine applied for in 2022.
+Both nations are members of the Council of Europe.

+History

+In the Middle Ages, the Italian Republic of Genoa ruled parts of Crimea with the city of Caffa, and the town of Oleshia in modern southern Ukraine.
+The Genoese fortresses of Caffa (modern Feodosia), Cembalo (modern Balaklava), and Sudak remain landmarks of Crimea.

+During World War II, the Ukrainian town of Pokrovsk was the location of a Soviet-perpetrated massacre of over 500 prisoners of war of various nationalities, including 89 Italians.

 Italy recognized Ukraine's independence on 28 December 1991 and official diplomatic relations began on 29 January 1992.